coding-vibe/knowledge-base/`this` and Closures in JavaScript.md

 1. Repeat variables scope

 - Variables used in closures have access to the scope in which they were created.
-This means they can access variables within the same function where the closures were created, as well as global variables.

 2. Lexical environment